AnSwErYWJ/AudioResamplerate/README.md

 make
 ```

-You can modify the [**config.ini**](https://github.com/AnSwErYWJ/AudioResamplerate/blob/master/config.ini) to configure the parameters.
+You can modify the [**config.ini**](https://github.com/AnSwErYWJ/AudioResamplerate/blob/master/config.ini) to configure the parameters, input PCM or WAV audio file, and output PCM audio file.

 Then,run your program with :
 ```